friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\return_outside_function.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: 'return' outside function"""
-       2:
-    -->3: return
+       3: return
           ^^^^^^

     You can only use a `return` statement inside a function or method.